29 Interesting Facts about Hong Kong

 with No Comments

-From the highest life expectancy in the world to a record number of billionaires, these are the most interesting facts about Hong Kong.
+From one of the highest life expectancies in the world to a record number of billionaires, these are the most interesting facts about Hong Kong.

 Hing Kong skyline at evening with lights on